 Our highly trained and board-certified neurosurgeons have extensive experience treating disorders and diseases of the brain.

 Our neurosurgeons utilize the most advanced techniques and minimally-invasive procedures, putting you on the pathway to health and wellness.

 Also, our surgeons are leaders in stereotactic brain surgery where lesions, frequently tumors, are removed via the assistance of image guidance which results in a smaller incision, which facilitates improved wound healing and smaller scars.

 Our accomplished team of spine surgeons has the expertise and leading-edge technology necessary to ensure you receive the very best, minimally invasive spine care possible.

 Traditional spine surgery is performed as “open surgery,” meaning the area of focus is opened with a long incision, allowing the surgeon to view and access the area of concern.
-Our surgeons prefer to utilize a minimally-invasive surgical technique that avoids damage to the muscles surrounding the spine.
+Our surgeons prefer to use a minimally-invasive surgical technique that avoids damage to the muscles surrounding the spine.
 In most cases, minimally-invasive spine surgery results in less pain after surgery and allows for a rapid recovery.

 It is important to note that while a minimally-invasive approach is preferred by our surgeons, some conditions still require the open method.
 Our advanced team of neurosurgeons will evaluate your medical condition and strive to choose the method that is best for you.